 The section regularly orders its agents to spy on, kill, blackmail, torture and intimidate people who are deemed a threat.
 Suspects names are placed into colour coded files.
 Blue Files contain the names of individuals who belong to or support the ‘wrong’ political party.
 Yellow Files contain the names of people who are currently under surveillance.
 White Files contain the names of people who are to be put out of action by placing them in mental homes, the divorce courts, bankruptcy or prison.
 Red Files contain the names of people considered to be extremely dangerous/marked for death.
 Callan is often assigned to deal with suspects in Red Files.

 Callan is a highly skilled agent who is excellent at his job.
-The trouble is that Callan also happens to loath his job.
-He also happens to be trapped in the job.
+The trouble is that Callan also happens to loath his job and he’s trapped in the job.
 It may be an unpleasant job, but it’s a job that he is undeniably good at.

 No matter how much Callan may long for a normal life, he can never make himself walk out and leave his life as a spy behind him.
 It doesn’t help that he knows he could possibly end up in a Red File himself should he ever try to leave his job.